 - Fuzz OpenSSL.
 OpenSSL is the most widely used library for TLS, so vulnerabilities are extremely impactful.
 There is already some fuzzing code in the repo (here).
 Run the fuzzer with the goal of (a) finding crashes and test cases, (b) making the fuzzer easier to run, and (c) automating the fuzzer so it runs on every new commit.

 - Certificate Authority Authorization (CAA) was standardized in 2013 but has seen limited use.
 It will very soon become mandatory for CAs in the Web PKI to check, enforced by a ballot of the CA/Browser Forum.
 It would be useful to do an Internet-wide scan or crawl determining (a) the prevalence of CAA records today, (b) how many DNS servers are intolerant of CAA queries and return error or timeout (and who manufactures those), and (c) of the CAA records that exist today, what do they specify?

 - Implementing very fast bulk GCD computation for RSA keys: this could provide a way for Let's Encrypt to find and reject more weak keys at request time.
-The Let's Encrypt team is interested in a Go implementation (the course staff can provide a similar implementation in C).
+The Let's Encrypt team is interested in a Go implementation (implementations in C have been done by prior research).

 - Preveil*: Preveil is an end-to-end encryption suite encompassing email and file sharing that aims to combine security with usability.
 The company is in early stages, and was founded by MIT alumna Raluca Popa who is now a professor at UC Berkeley, in collaboration with MIT professor Nickolai Zeldovich and others.
 The Preveil team would be supportive of a project to do a security review of Preveil and will provide access to the source code under a licensing agreement (to view and analyze but not use or distribute).
 Note that the analysis would be for secure email (not file-sharing or chat), as the other features are not available yet.